PHONICS AND READING AT BROOK STREET SCHOOL

 Phonics/Support for Spelling

-We follow the 'Song of Sounds' phonics scheme in Reception and KS1 and Support for Spelling is used to support the National Curriculum in KS2.
-'Read Write Inc' is used as an intervention strategy in KS2.
+We follow the 'Letters and Sounds' phonics scheme in Reception and KS1 and Support for Spelling is used to support the National Curriculum in KS2.

 Reception – Phase 2 to Phase 4.
 By the end of Reception children should be able to read and write all Phase 2,3 and 4 words

 Year 1 – Phase 4 to Phase 5.
 By the end of Year 1 children should be able to read and write all Phase 4 and 5 words.
 Children must be confident in these phases to be successful in passing the Year 1 Phonics Screening Check.

 Year 2 – Phase 6 moving into ‘Support for Spelling’.
 By the end of Year 2 children should be able to read and write all the Reception, Y1 and Y2 words.

 Year 3 – Year 6 – ‘Support for Spelling’ which involves learning and practising common spelling patterns, suffixes and prefixes, root words etc is followed.
 In addition children are taught the meanings of words in context from the national curriculum.
 Appendices of these words are available from class teachers.

 Spellings are learned by the children each week throughout KS1 and KS2.
 The school also has a list of 'non negotiable' words which are shared with the children and their parents to ensure that spelling progresses in each year group.
 This list is also shared with our cluster partner schools.